 - If your plan is to visit with Santa, follow the signs that point you where to go.
 The first 25,000 kids, 10 and under, get a free stocking cap from Santa.

 - Read thru the parking info and print out the parking map that’s on the Bentleyville website.
-On weekends, you’ll probably have to take a shuttle or even the holiday train to Bentleyville.
+On weekends, you’ll probably have to take a shuttle or even the holiday train (train excursion is cancelled in 2021) to Bentleyville.
 On weekdays, you’ll likely be able to park in one of the lots nearby.
-Cost to park is $5.
-Free lots are indicated on the parking map.
+Cost to park is $10.
 There are signs up along Railroad Street that direct you to the parking lots.